mentebinaria/dz6/FUZZING.md

 ## Dictionaries

-A [dictionary](https://appsec.guide/docs/fuzzing/techniques/dictionary/) for valid dz6 commands can be found in `fuzz/dict/commands.dict`.
-Dictionary-based fuzzing can significantly improve coverage.
+A [dictionary](https://appsec.guide/docs/fuzzing/techniques/dictionary/) for valid `dz6` commands can be found in `fuzz/dict/commands.dict`.
+Passing one dictionary to libFuzzer lets it splice whole keywords and punctuation into inputs instead of rediscovering them one byte at a time, significantly improving coverage and efficiency.

 # Fuzzing a target